Nansen Training | Dialogue in Conflict | Lillehammer

 Introduction to Dialogue

 We introduce the Nansen Center for Peace and Dialogue’s approach to dialogue and conflict transformation.
-Together, we explore the concept of dialogue through exercises where the participants are challenged to reflect on various elements of a dialogue process.
+Together, we explore the concept of dialogue through exercises where the participants are challenged to reflect on key elements of a dialogue process.

 Active Listening and the Art of Asking Good Questions

-Conflict Analysis Tools
+Tools for Conflict Analysis

 • Mapping of the actors, their relationships and how they affect each other.
 This analysis also includes internal and external factors that can affect a conflict situation.

-• The actor’s positions, interests and needs.
+• The actor’s positions, interests and needs

-Dialogue as a Tool for Transforming Conflict
+Dialogue facilitation as a Tool for Transforming Conflict

-The Role of the Facilitator
+Role of the Facilitator

 Introduction to Public Dialogue